 And you can’t Clean Up The State without improving the structure of government.
 There were two significant campaign wins for us this year - the decision to abolish Public Health England after its tragically poor performance during a public health crisis; and the merger between the Foreign Office and the Department for international Development to bring strategic coherence to our foreign policy.
 Our chief executive also penned another piece for the Telegraph spelling out some of the quangos that could be abolished to help save £15 billion.

-We held an online event on our Clean Up The State campaign as part of the Spectator’s ‘Alternative Conference’.
+We held an online event on our Clean Up The State campaign as part of the Spectator’s ‘Alternative Conference’ in 2020.
 You can catch up with the video here, if you haven’t seen it.

-We will be continuing this campaign into 2021, so keep an eye out for new research and exposés.
+We will be continuing this campaign, so keep an eye out for new research and exposés.

 If you’d like to have a look back through our previous work on cleaning up the state, a list is below.